The Pack is Back: A Safe Return to Campus

-- UNM will resume some of the essential operations that have been put on hold since March 13, 2020, including research and creative work that require in-person access to specialized facilities and provision of services to our students and the citizens of New Mexico and deliver the critical elements of an in-person education in a controlled way that minimizes transmission of the COVID-19 virus.
+UNM will resume some of the essential operations that have been put on hold since March 13, 2020, including research and creative work that require in-person access to specialized facilities and provision of services to our students and the citizens of New Mexico and deliver the critical elements of an in-person education in a controlled way that minimizes transmission of the COVID-19 virus.

-As directed by state health officials, we are phasing in our return to operations in a limited manner with an emphasis on the safety of our internal and external communities.
+As directed by state health officials, we are continuing to phase in our return to operations in a limited manner with an emphasis on the safety of our internal and external communities.
 We are ensuring that all members of our community who are able to do so continue to work and learn remotely during this phase.
 Some faculty, staff, and students, however, will need to return to campus when it is appropriate in order to complete their work in our mission areas.

 Within each major area of university operations: Academic Affairs, Finance and Administration, the President’s Office, within the specialized areas of the Health Sciences Center, and on each of our branch campuses, leadership will communicate directly with their units to organize and prioritize the areas that can start to move to an increased on-campus presence.